Werner Buchholz: Career

 Werner Buchholz was a member of the team at IBM that designed the IBM 701 and the IBM 7030 Stretch, IBM's first transistorized supercomputer.
 His work involved setting standards in the field of character encoding on computing systems.
 In 1956, he coined the term byte as a unit of digital information.
 A byte was an ordered collection of bits, which were the smallest amounts of data that a computer could process ("bite").

 In 1990, Buchholz received the IEEE Computer Pioneer Award, awarded since 1981 to recognize and honor individuals whose effort resulted in the creation and vitality of the computer industry.

 Personal life

 He worked 40 years at IBM in Poughkeepsie, New York, where he participated in the development of the computer.
 His wife Anna died in 2007 and their son John in 1975.
 Buchholz died in July 2019 at the age of 96.
+He is survived by his son Sham Rang Singh Khalsa and two grandchildren.